 We all know somebody who got their job, because they knew somebody who was already working there … it’s all about who you know.

-And if you’re on the hunt for a great accountant, mechanic, or house painter, the best way to find them is by asking your friends for recommendations … it’s all about who you know.
+And if you’re on the hunt for a great accountant, mechanic, house painter, or a licensed building and pest inspector – the best way to find them is by asking your friends for recommendations … it’s all about who you know.

 Forming Connections Online